 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 While they won’t do so without a valid reason, car insurance companies can and will cancel a driver’s policy or issue non-renewal notices (DNR) on occasion.
-If they’re public companies, they’re of course beholden to their shareholders, and are expected to maximize return.
-But it isn’t just public insurers that have to do so – private corporations have the same sort of requirements.
+If they’re public companies, they’re of course beholden to their shareholders, and they are expected to maximize return.
+But it isn’t just public insurers that have to do so.
+Private corporations have the same sort of obligations to their employees as a business owner.
 After all, they represent thousands to millions of customers and policy holders.
 Because insurance is based on risk, insurers are adverse to too much risk.
 So they’ll look to cancel policies they see as containing too much risk or throws up red warning flags.

-The reasons auto insurance companies cancel policies aren’t exactly mysteries, however.
+The reasons auto insurance companies cancel policies aren’t exactly mysteries.
 They’re written directly into the policy you purchase from them.
 These reasons normally fall within six specific categories.